 Sav Chawla is the VP of I&IT and joined OCWA in 2016.
 Sav brings over 25 years of experience in I&IT having held many roles in the private sector at profit and not-for-profit organizations as well as senior management roles in the Ontario Public Sector.
 As VP of I&IT, Sav has the responsibility to lead her teams to design and deliver technology solutions that will support the water and wastewater operational needs of a diverse client group.

-Courtney Drew, Director, Human Resources
+Courtney Drew, Vice President, Human Resources

 Courtney Drew has over 11 years of experience in Human Resources in the OPS.
 Her career in the OPS began as an HR Consultant at the Ministry of Community and Social Services and she has held progressively responsible positions, showing strong leadership throughout.
 Courtney has a strong knowledge of and keen interest in employee relations, leadership and employee development.
 She is instrumental in leading Human Resources to be a strategic business partner and holds an Honours Bachelors of Arts Degree from Queen’s University and a post-graduate certificate in Human Resources from Humber College.